WiE Learning Community

 - If you have not yet paid your acceptance fee, you may still submit your applicaiton, the Ohio State acceptance fee must be paid by May 1st.

-The required Early Arrival component will take place August 16 - August 20, 2017.
+The required Early Arrival component will take place 2 days before the general population move-in.
 Students in WiE LC are expected to fully participate in the Early Arrival Program.
 (Students who are not able to fully commit to the Early Arrival Program may have their spot forfeited in the Living & Learning Community.)

 The WiE Living & Learning Community component is a year long program with events and activities taking place throughout the academic year.
 Activities and events are planned by WiE sophomore mentors, WiE Learning Community Resident Advisors, Hall Directors, and the WiE Office.